fsprojects/FSharp.UMX/README.md

-# UnitsOfMeasure.Extra
+# FSharp.UMX

 F# Units of Measure for non-numeric types by Eirik Tsarpalis.
 Compatible with Fable.

 ## Installing

-Add the `UnitsOfMeasure.Extra` package from Nuget or just copy the `src/UnitsOfMeasure.Extra.fs` file.
+Add the `FSharp.UMX` package from Nuget or just copy the `src/FSharp.UMX.fs` file.

 ## Publishing to Nuget